NikGutheil/Capstone-Project-A-Timeseries-Analysis-of-Bitcoin-in-the-Context-of-Cryptocurreny/README.md

 If you want to follow the process of this project from start to finish, please read the notebooks in this order.
 Notebook 2 and 3 are very similar, and both dont need to be read.
 That being said, Notebook 2 contains more information regarding the Feature Engineering Process as it deals with resampling from lower time frames

+In order to run this notebook, you will have to set up a new environment using the myenvfile.txt provided in the main repo.

 Notebook Order:

 1:  Acquiring and Cleaning Historical Price Data for Cryptocurrencies.ipynb